anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Acts 10.34-43** begins a (vaguely sequential) series in Acts, and features Peter telling Cornelius about Jesus' life, death and resurrection.
 * **Psalm 118.1-2, 14-24** [or 118.14-24] draws on the same psalm as last week, and reflects the theme of resurrection: 'I shall not die, but live ...
 The stone which the builders rejected has become the chief cornerstone'.
-* **John 20.1-18** begins a series in John, and is John's account of the discovery of the empty tomb, and the appearance of the risen Jesus to Mary Magdalene.
+* **John 20.1-18** (see BCP) begins a series in John, and is John's account of the discovery of the empty tomb, and the appearance of the risen Jesus to Mary Magdalene.

 Year A

 * As an alternative first reading, **Jeremiah 31.1-6** is about the return from exile (a glimpse of resurrection).
-* **Colossians 3.1-4** says, 'if you have been raised with Christ, seek the things that are above'.
+* **Colossians 3.1-4** (see BCP) says, 'if you have been raised with Christ, seek the things that are above'.
 * For the alternative Gospel reading, **Matthew 28.1-10**, see Easter Vigil.

 Year B